RN-Say/toggle_block/README.md

 # Toggle Block Script for Home Assistant

-This script allows you to easily toggle blocks of code in your Home Assistant configuration files by surrounding them with HTML-like tags.
+This script allows you to easily toggle blocks of code in your Home Assistant and Linux configuration files by surrounding them with HTML-like tags.
 It is especially useful for enabling or disabling sections of your configuration based on specific conditions, such as the state of a group or device.

 ## Installation